 “Aside from Lyderea and her personal sorcerers, no one uses Velic spells.
-For the most part, the only magic you’ll see are different versions of lower hedge magic.
-Or in the case of those gate-side mages, some intermediary arcanix, which is the same thing, only stronger.
-It’s a bit more advanced than charms and readings, but it’s nothing special.”
+For the most part, the only magic you’ll see are lower hedge spells.
+Or in the case of those gate-side mages, some intermediary arcanix, which is the same thing as hedge magic, only slightly stronger.
+A bit more advanced than charms and readings, but nothing special.”

 “No. Mine are immaterial.”
 He waves his hand in a vague circle.
 “As you can see.”

 “What do you mean, ‘as you can see?’ ”